kataras/build-a-better-web-together/serialize-engines.md

 	}

 	//second example,
-	// but we also want a different renderer, but again "text/markdown" as 'content type' (this is converted to text/html behind the scenes), with MarkdownSanitize option setted to true: iris.UseResponse(markdown.New(markdown.Config{MarkdownSanitize: true}), "markdown2")("text/markdown")
+	// but we also want a different renderer, but again "text/html" as 'content type' (this is the real content type we want to render with, at the first ctx.Render the text/markdown key is converted automatically to text/html without need to call SetContentType), with MarkdownSanitize option setted to true: iris.UseSerializer("markdown2", markdown.New(markdown.Config{MarkdownSanitize: true}))
-	// yes the UseResponse returns a function which you can map the content type if it's not declared on the key handlerMarkdown2 := func(ctx *iris.Context) {
+	handlerMarkdown2 := func(ctx *iris.Context) {
 		ctx.Render("markdown2", markdownContents, iris.RenderOptions{"gzip": true})
+		ctx.SetContentType("text/html")
 	}

 	iris.Get("/", handlerWithRender)